Tens of millions of residents from Virginia to Massachusetts under tropical storm watches and warnings

 Labor Day cancellations

-Because of concerns about rough seas, dangerous surf and strong storm surge, no swimming was allowed on New York beaches Sunday.
-New York City Mayor Bill de Blasio said they will remain off-limits to swimmers and surfers on Monday, too.
+Because of concerns about rough seas, dangerous surf and strong storm surge, no swimming will be allowed on New York beaches Sunday.
+New York City Mayor Bill de Blasio said the city is considering closing them Monday and Tuesday, too.

 “My No. 1 concern is the dangerous rip currents we are going to experience,” the mayor said in a statement.
 “We are reminding people to refrain from going into the water.
 Even though the forecast has improved, the waters will still be extremely dangerous.”